stripethree/3d-printing/README.md

 [    40.510] (EE)
 ```

 To resolve this, `xserver-xorg-video-fbturbo` was manually installed following the guidance of [this Stackoverflow question](https://raspberrypi.stackexchange.com/questions/100169/xorg-not-working-after-upgrading-to-buster).
 Packages were upgraded based on the information in [this comment](https://raspberrypi.stackexchange.com/a/104524) and then the module was installed based on the command from [this comment](https://raspberrypi.stackexchange.com/a/101085).
-No pacages needed to be ugraded as this is also a part of the _Install Octoprint - In 5 Minutes - Raspberry Pi_ however it was worth checking since other software had been installed.
+No packages needed to be ugraded as this is also a part of the _Install Octoprint - In 5 Minutes - Raspberry Pi_ however it was worth checking since other software had been installed.

 Additionally, based on [this comment](https://www.raspberrypi.org/forums/viewtopic.php?p=1685758&sid=e009eb13cab9b66145f1bc1dbea6f764#p1685758) from the Raspberry Pi forums, the resolution was manually set to 480x800 via `raspi-config`.